Pad Woon Sen. Delicious, bouncy chewy clear noodles in a savory sauce with tender chicken, leafy greens and a red chili vinegar.

 Instructions

-- In a hot wok or large non stick pan on medium-high heat, add avocado oil.
-Fry chicken and garlic together until 75% cooked.
-Move the chicken to the side of the pan and pour beaten eggs into empty space.
-Cook and scramble them into bite size pieces.
+- In a wok or large skillet on medium-high heat, add vegetable oil or any neutral oil.
+Followed by garlic and marinated chicken.
+Cook chicken until it's 75% cooked.
+Move to the side of the pan.

-- Add in Chinese broccoli, noodles and sauce.
-Mix together until noodles are coated in the sauce and greens are cooked.
-Season with white pepper.
-Serve hot with chili vinegar.
+- Add in Chinese broccoli, noodles, and Stir-Fry sauce.
+Toss everything together until noodles are well coated in sauce and greens have softened, about 2 minutes.

 What a wonderful dinner idea!